What is Dissociative Amnesia?web_admin

 - Cognitive therapy

 - Creative therapies, such as music and art therapy

 - Clinical hypnosis

-If someone you know suffers from dissociative amnesia, you need to find a medical professional with experience in administering dissociative amnesia treatment in Kansas City.
+If someone you know suffers from dissociative amnesia, you must find a medical professional with experience administering dissociative amnesia treatment in Kansas City.